cmu-lib/portfolio_workshop/IntroR_Materials/setup.md

 ## Setup instructions

 **R** and **RStudio** are separate downloads and installations.
 R is the underlying statistical computing environment, but using R alone is no fun.
 RStudio is a graphical integrated development environment (IDE) that makes using R much easier and more interactive.
-You need to install R before you install RStudio.After installing both programs, you will need to install the tidyverse package from within RStudio.
-Follow the instructions below for your operating system, and then follow the instructions to install **tidyverse**.
+You need to install R before you install RStudio.

 ### Windows
 #### If you already have R and RStudio installed